-In many industries, the same operation can be performed by different machines, tools or operators.
+In many industries, the same operation can be performed by different resources, whether these resources are machines, tools or operators.
 However we might want to restrict a given operation to some resources only, this is achieved in frePPLe by using the concept of skills.

 - A new machine can perform the same tasks as an old machine (and often faster).

 - Only operators with a specific skill can complete a given operation.

 The standard operation duration is modelled in frePPLe at the operation level (with the “fixed duration” and “duration per” fields).
 If the duration of an operation depends on the picked resource then this has to be modelled either using the concept of efficiency (see resource efficiency example) or with alternate operations (see alternate operations example).